 We really did enjoy our trip to New England.
 But, when it comes down to it, we have to admit that our heart belongs out West.
 We really do love all the different types of beauty that you can find.
 I suppose this is somewhat because we are movers.
 We do not take vacations just to sit in one place all day.
 We want to get out and explore and see new and different things.
 Truth be told, there is just more of that when you travel west.

 I’m sure there are plenty of people who will disagree with us, and that is ok.
 The beauty of travel is that everyone can choose what interests them.
-Everyone can travel in the way that makes them happy.
+Everyone can travel in a way that makes them happy.
 Travel style will likely evolve for many of us over time.
 Perhaps, one day, we will just want to sit in a random campground for the summer and relax… I don’t see that coming for a VERY long time though.